jss367/jss367.github.io/_posts/2020-06-06-shell-and-environment-setup.md

 ## Shell

-I use [zsh](https://www.zsh.org/) as my main shell for Macs.
+On Macs, I use [zsh](https://www.zsh.org/) as my main shell.
 It's now the default shell so newer Macs will have it but older ones will need to install it.
+My setup is based around that.

-## Shell Configuration
+### Shell Configuration

 I use [Oh My Zsh](https://ohmyz.sh/) to configure zsh and highly recommend it.

-I store all of my environment variables in a `~/.profile` file.
-Then I source that file in whatever shell I'm using.
-This makes it much easier to work across a variety of environments.

-## Oh My Zsh Configuration
+#### Oh My Zsh Configuration

 * I usually leave the theme as `ZSH_THEME="robbyrussell"`

 * Then I create a profile file and put in it `~/.oh-my-zsh/custom/profile.zsh`

 * That profile just says `source ~/.profile`

+## Aliasing

+I have a particular way I set up my aliases.
+I store all of my aliases and environment variables other than my passwords in a `~/.profile` file.
+This way I can share it with a team and we can all have the same hotkeys.
+I make a separate file called something like `.my_credentials` and export my credentials from there.
+I source `~/.profile` from either the shell I'm using or, if I'm using oh-my-zsh, from there.
+The full chain looks like this:

+`~/.zshrc` -> `~/.oh-my-zsh/custom/profile.zsh` -> `~/.profile` -> `~/.my_credentials`
+* Also `.profile` will source `.bash_profile` if it exists

 ## ZSH Syntax Highlighting